matrix-org/matrix-spec-proposals/proposals/2912-setting-cross-signing-keys-during-registration.md

 ## Unstable prefix

-Until the changes land in a released version of the Matrix spec, implementations should use `org.matrix.mscxxxx.device_signing` as the field name rather than `device_signing`.
-Servers should advertise the fact that they support this unstable field name by using adding `org.matrix.mscxxxx` to the `unstable_features` field of `/_matrix/client/versions`.
+Until the changes land in a released version of the Matrix spec, implementations should use `org.matrix.msc2912.device_signing` as the field name rather than `device_signing`.
+Servers should advertise the fact that they support this unstable field name by using adding `org.matrix.msc2912` to the `unstable_features` field of `/_matrix/client/versions`.